kanej/openwit/docs/reviewer_notes.md

 Getting banned burns the blogs stake of 0.1 ether that is put down on blog creation through the registry (and the price of the OpenWit approved badge on the webpage).

 The blogs entries are not stored on chain.
 Instead they are pushed to a locally running IPFS node.
-The data is not stored as a file on IPFS but as a merkle tree using [IPLD](https://ipld.io); so each blog entry is its own node on IPFS and points at the next post, if you are so inclined you can look at the structure by taking the IPFS Hash stored against the OpenWit contract (viewable on the settings page) and querying your local IPFS node:
+The data is not stored as a file on IPFS but as a merkle tree using [IPLD](https://ipld.io); so each blog entry is its own IPLD object on IPFS and points at the next blog entry.
+If you are so inclined you can look at the structure by taking the IPFS Hash stored against the OpenWit contract (viewable on the settings page) and querying your local IPFS node:

 ```bash
 $ ipfs dag get zdpuAoa3PHGNHjgqWqcKxcutRiAx6yVanUGvjJpqFLt2hMCc8 | jq .